MacGeneration/MacGPusher/readme.md

 # MacGPusher #

 This is a small C++11 project for interacting with the Apple Push Notification Service (APNS).
 You can send push notifications to iOS devices or Safari browser (OS X 10.9 only).
+It also handles the Feedback service.

 ## Installation ##